rdok/aws-ec2-autoscale-monitor-slack/README.md

 # Monitor memory, disk, and CPU utilization
-> 1. Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent through CloudFormation.
-Create dashboard with the metrics, and alert through slack when any alarm goes in alert status.
+> 1. Monitor EC2 memory, disk, and CPU utilization using CloudWatch agent.
+> 2. Create dashboard with the metrics, and alert through slack when any alarm goes in alert status.
+> 3. Auto increase EC2 desired capacity, through CloudWatch alarm, when CPU **OR** memory utilisation is greater than a threshold.
-> 2. Auto increase and decrease based on CPU and memory utilisation.
+> 4. Auto decrease EC2 desired capacity, through CloudWatch alarm, when CPU **AND** memory utilisation is lower than a threshold.

 ![dashboard](./dashboard.png "Dashboard")

-## Debug
-Use the EC2 serial console to connect the instance.

-The password is set to `secret` from the `UserData`.
-This is set ONLY for debugging purposes, so do remove this command before using it on production.

 ## Stress Test
 ```sh